This Is What Whales Are Betting On Intuit - Benzinga

-A whale with a lot of money to spend has taken a noticeably bullish stance on Intuit.
+Someone with a lot of money to spend has taken a bearish stance on Intuit INTU.

-Looking at options history for Intuit INTU we detected 13 strange trades.

-If we consider the specifics of each trade, it is accurate to state that 76% of the investors opened trades with bullish expectations and 23% with bearish.

 What's The Price Target?